Jamaican Rice and Peas (with Canned Beans)

 How to Make Jamaican Rice and Peas with Canned Beans

-Here are the ingredients that you’ll need to make Jamaican rice and peas (with canned beans): 1 tablespoon of canola oil, 1 medium onion (diced), 2 cloves of garlic (minced), ¾ cup of liquid from the canned red kidney beans (top up with water to this level if you get less than this amount from the canned beans), 2¼ cups of water, 1 teaspoon of ginger (minced), 1 teaspoon of ground allspice, 2 stalks of scallions (chopped), 4 stalks of thyme (de-stemmed), 1 scotch bonnet pepper (optional; leave whole), 1½ teaspoons of salt, 1 teaspoon of ground black pepper, 2 cups of brown rice, 540 ml can of red kidney beans, and ½ cup + 2 tablespoons of coconut milk.
+Here are the ingredients that you’ll need to make Jamaican rice and peas (with canned beans): 1 tablespoon of canola oil, 1 medium onion (diced), 2 cloves of garlic (minced), ¾ cup of liquid from the canned red kidney beans (top up with water to this level if you get less than this amount from the canned beans), 2¼ cups of water, 1 teaspoon of ginger (minced), 1 teaspoon of ground allspice, 2 stalks of scallions (chopped), 4 stalks of thyme (de-stemmed), 1 scotch bonnet pepper (optional; leave whole), 1 teaspoon of salt, 1 teaspoon of ground black pepper, 2 cups of brown rice, 540 ml can of red kidney beans, and ½ cup + 2 tablespoons of coconut milk.

 To make the rice and peas, start by rinsing the rice in a fine-mesh strainer under the tap until the water runs clear; this will remove the surface starch from the rice and keep the rice from sticking to each other.
 Sauté the onions and garlic with the oil in a medium non-stick pot, with the stove set at medium heat; do this until the onions are translucent (about 1 minute).
 Add the liquid from the canned beans, water, ginger, allspice, scallions, thyme, and scotch bonnet pepper.
 Cover the pot with a lid and let the liquid come to a boil.